 What it is

-Self-disclosure is letting someone see slightly more of you than the situation demands: the honest answer instead of "good, you?", the thing you're actually worried about, the story you don't lead with.
-Closeness forms when two people escalate this gradually and mutually.
-Researchers have shown that structured mutual disclosure can make strangers feel close in under an hour, but the mechanism is ancient and simple: I show you something real, you show me something real, and now we're somewhere small talk can't reach.
+Self-disclosure is letting someone see slightly more of you than the situation demands: the honest answer instead of "good, you?", the thing you're actually worried about, the story you don't usually lead with.
+Closeness forms when two people escalate this gradually and mutually, each one offering a little more, each one meeting what the other offered.
+Researchers have shown that structured mutual disclosure can make strangers feel close in under an hour, but the mechanism is ancient and simple: I show you something real, you show me something real, and now we're standing somewhere small talk can't reach.

 Why it matters